ian-xu-economics/shapeinf/README.md

 - Average untreated outcome (“AUO”)
 - Average treated outcome (“ATO”)
-- Average Treatment Effect (“ATE”)
+- Average treatment effect (“ATE”)
-- Average Treatment on the Treated (“ATT”)
+- Average treatment on the treated (“ATT”)
-- Average Treatment on the Untreated (“ATU”)
+- Average treatment on the untreated (“ATU”)
-- Local Average Treatment Effect (“LATE”)
+- Local average treatment effect (“LATE”)

 To do this, simply change the target parameter.
 If the target.parameter is “LATE”, we’ll also need to input the lower and upper bounds into